 FOOD DONATION TOOLKIT

-Explore our tools below to learn about (a) state legislation regarding organic waste diversion and food donation; (b) Los Angeles County Department of Public Health’s food safety guidelines; (c) find an interactive map of our food recovery partners; (d) refer to our Food DROP brochure for a quick overview of our program; and (e) download and use our tracking form to record all of your business’ food donations.
+Explore our tools below to learn about (a) state legislation regarding organic waste diversion and food donation; (b) Los Angeles County Department of Public Health’s food safety guidelines; (c) find an interactive map of our food recovery partners; and (d) refer to our Food DROP brochure for a quick overview of our program.

 Did you know that food facilities that donate any food to a nonprofit charitable organization for human consumption is not liable for any damage or injury resulting from that consumption of the donated food, unless the injury resulted from negligence or a willful act?
 Read more below:

 California Health and Safety Code, Section 114432(a)

 A person, gleaner, or food facility may donate food to a food bank or to any other nonprofit charitable organization for distribution to persons free of charge.
 Food facilities may donate food directly to end recipients for consumption.